 Disney Making Sweeping Cast Member Changes to Restore Guest Experience

 Disney cast members are the heart and soul of the theme parks.
 Their daily interactions with guests are a key part of the differentiation of the Disney experience.
 Coming out of the 2020 closure, there was a large cast member turnover.
-Even now, Disney is still recovering from this period which has had a long-term impact on the guest experience cast members deliver.
+Even now, Disney is still recovering from this period which has had a long-term impact on the guest experience cast members deliver and ride reliability.
 We heard directly from Disney leadership about their sweeping plans to improve the guest experience.

 During a recent business update, we heard from the president of the resort and his leadership team about their focus areas for the future.
 One key area they spoke about was hospitality and changes to the cast member experience to further this goal.
 This is the first report about these changes.
-We’ll dive into everything we learned.
-Mickey Visit brings you the latest Disney news and planning resources, including the key Disney ride closures in March and changes to park hopping at Disneyland.
+We'll dive into everything we learned.
+Mickey Visit brings you the latest Disney news and planning resources, including the key Disney ride closures in March, changes to park hopping at Disneyland, and all the major Disney news.
+Disney is now launching their biggest cruise ship ever.

 READ MORE – Rides Disney Almost Built But Didn’t (And Why They Never Happened)